rafael-g-depaulo/obsidian-vault/RPG/R20/Paladins, Entities & Contracts/Entity List.md

 people "stealing it's food".

 ### Miracles
-**Rot away**.
-2FP: As part of an attack, you enhance your weapon with necrotic energy.
-If you hit the attack, you deal an extra 1d6 necrotic damage, and rot away at your opponents defense, giving them -1 Defense for the rest of the scene.
+**Rot**.
+(As part of an attack, or Action) 2FP: you enhance your weapon with necrotic energy, or make a ranged spell attack (range: 8sqr).
+If you hit the attack, you deal 2d6 necrotic damage (or +1d6 if it was as part of an attack), and rot away at your opponents defense, giving them -1 Defense for the rest of the scene.
++1MP, +2FP: increase the damage by +2d6

 **Lyf's Mask**. buff perception, insight, necrotic damage for scene.